rylerbleau/SpaceGameTesting/README.md

 2. click 'Download Zip'.
 NOTE: if you have git installed you can clone it that way as well, if so skip step 3

-3. export the zip to somewhere on your computer, make sure to remember where it is!
+3. extract the zip to somewhere on your computer, make sure to remember where it is!

 4. open steam > library